-Your wing, like a car, should be technically checked to ensure proper airworthiness.
-Your wing should be checked by a qualified professional for the first time after 24 months, or after 100 hours.
-However, if you are a frequent flyer (more than 100 hrs per year), then we recommend, that you get your glider checked annually.
-The checker should inform you about the condition of your glider and if some parts will need to be checked or changed before the next normal service check period.
+Your wing should be checked regularly to ensure proper airworthiness.
+It should be serviced by a qualified professional for the first time after 24 months, or after 100 hours.
+If you are a frequent flyer, more than 100 hrs per year, or a professional then we recommend to have the wing serviced annually.